Pragya2000/Pneumonia-detection/README.md

 Introduction:

 A Deep Learning powered system that helps in the prediction of Pneumonia with an accuracy of 90.529% test accuracy only.
-The system compares X-Ray images of human lungs to help predict the disease with the application of Swagger API.
+The system compares X-Ray images of human lungs to help predict the disease.

 Why?